King David’s Heart After the Lord

 There have been many times in my life when the Lord God has shown me, that I have been living under a generational curse.
 Very recently He showed me, that many generational curses are not simply due to the actions of others, but that they have been spoken over households as well.
 Many curses He told me are gender specific; sometimes following the male family line, not always the female, according to the way in which they have been spoken.
 There are times in my own life when because of these things, I can no longer progress in the things of the Lord.
 These areas need to be revealed to me by His Holy Spirit, so that they can be dealt with by appropriating the blood of Jesus Christ on my behalf.
-There is always a combination of my own sin, as well as the generational things of the past.
+When this has been the case, there has always a combination of my own sin, as well as the generational things of the past.

 When confronted by his own sin, King David said: